 Laundry facilities: A laundry service is available free of charge for extended stays only, and can be provided at extra charge for those staying just one night.

 Money: Each room is fitted with an electronic safe.
 Currency exchange is not possible.

-Accepted payment on location: MasterCard and Visa credit cards and cash in South African Rand are accepted.
+Accepted payment on location: Most major credit cards and cash in South African rand are accepted.